 Traditional Temple Fair

-Take subway line 2, get off at the Nanshaomen Station, leave from Exit A1 or A2, walk west and get to the temple through the North Gate.
+Take Metro Line 2, get off at Nanshaomen Station, and leave from Exit A1 or A2.
+Walk west for about 6 minutes and get to Jianfu Temple through North Gate.

 |Ticket Price||The temple: Free of charge on ordinary days; CNY 20 to 25 during the temple fair from 1st to 15th of the first lunar month. |